 Location data is used to mark your current location and the buildings you have visited.
 While you use the App, Google has access to your GPS location.
 This is needed to update the map display and determine building boundary crossings.
 Google is responsible for how it stores, shares, and protects your location data in accordance with its own policies, including the privacy policy at https://policies.google.com/privacy.

-Any data that is shared by the user will not be tracked or retransmitted by SPSCC, unless needed to: (i) meet any applicable legal obligation, including enforceable government requests; (ii) enforce SPSCC policies and investigate potential violations; (iii) detect, prevent, review or otherwise address abuse, fraud, security or technical issues; or (iv) protect against harm to the rights, property, or safety of SPSCC, our employees, our students, or the public as required or permitted by law."
+Any data that is shared by the user will not be tracked or retransmitted by SPSCC.
 Because all data is stored locally on the phone, or used moment-to-moment by an application programming interface (API), SPSCC data breaches are not a concern.

 This Privacy Policy is subject to change and updates will be posted on-line as available.
 This policy is effective 4/1/2019.